 Emergency procedures are in place for incidents such as injury, fire, chemical exposure or vehicle collisions.
 Emergency contacts and arrangements for first aid, evacuation and liaison with emergency services will be made clear in site briefings and displayed in operational vehicles.
 Regular drills and reviews will ensure readiness.

-Operatives sorting waste for recycling during flat clearance Monitoring, audit and review processes will measure compliance and performance.
+A blue wheeled rubbish bin filled with various waste items including black bin bags, a green plastic container, cardboard, and other debris, is being pushed along the street by two workers wearing blue uniforms and black caps, with some motion blur indicating movement.
+The background shows an urban environment, possibly in Finchley, suggesting a rubbish removal service provided by Flat Clearance Finchley as part of their waste disposal operations within the local area.
+Monitoring, audit and review processes will measure compliance and performance.
 Regular site inspections, vehicle checks, PPE audits and management reviews will inform continuous improvement.
 Records of inspections, incident investigations and training are retained in accordance with statutory retention requirements and company policy.
 Performance indicators include incident rates, audit scores and corrective action closure times.

 The policy recognises the importance of environmental protection during clearance work.
 Measures to control dust, spill management, correct segregation and lawful disposal contribute to sustainable operations across the waste removal service area.
 Waste minimisation, reuse and recycling will be encouraged wherever practicable.